RohanMagar7/CGJBCSC/README.md

 ---

-## ✅ Feature Implementation Status
+## ✅ What Was Fixed

-All critical features have been implemented and tested:
+All critical issues have been resolved:

 1. ✅ **JWT Token Decoding** - Fixed frontend to fetch user profile after login
 2. ✅ **User Profile Permissions** - Users can now access their own profiles